chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

 {{< /warning >}}

 The command requires some arguments to determine which types of nodes you want to remove from your HA setup from your bastion host.
 It needs the IP address of the node you want to remove.
 For example,

-- If you want to remove the node of automate, you have to run the:
+- To remove the node of automate, run the following command:

     ```sh
     chef-automate node remove --automate-ip "<automate-ip-address>"
     ```

-- If you want to remove the node of the chef-server, you have to run the:
+- To remove the node of the chef-server, run the following command:

     ```sh
     chef-automate node remove --chef-server-ip "<chef-server-ip-address>"
     ```

-- If you want to remove the node of OpenSearch, you have to run the:
+- To remove the node of OpenSearch, run the following command:

     ```sh
     chef-automate node remove --opensearch-ip "<opensearch-ip-address>"
     ```

-- If you want to remove the node of PostgreSQL, you have to run:
+- To remove the node of PostgreSQL, run the following command:

     ```sh
     chef-automate node remove --postgresql-ip "<postgresql-ip-address>"